rsleedbx/lakeflow_connect/README.md

 The database, firewall, connection, and pipelines are created and automatically deleted after an hour.
 A tiny database instance is create meant for a functional demo.

-Copy and paste the commands in a terminal windows.
+Copy and paste the commands in a terminal window.

 # Steps to run a demo